TIBCOSoftware/snappydata/docs/install/building_from_source.md

 	4. Copy **codeStyleSettings.xml** located in the SnappyData top-level directory, to the **.idea** directory created by IDEA.
 	5. Verify that the settings are now applied in **File> Settings> Editor> Code Style> Java** which should display indent as 2 and continuation indent as 4 (same as Scala).

-* If the Gradle tab is not visible immediately, then select it from option avaiable at the bottom-left of IDE.
+* If the Gradle tab is not visible immediately, then select it from option available at the bottom-left of IDE.
 If you click on that window list icon, then the tabs are displayed permanently.

 * Generate Apache Avro and SnappyData required sources by expanding: **snappydata_2.11> Tasks> other**.
 Right-click on **generateSources** and run it.
 The **Run** option may not be available if indexing is still in progress, wait for indexing to complete, and then try again. <br> The first run may take some time to complete, as it downloads the jar files and other required files.
 This step has to be done the first time, or if **./gradlew clean** has been run, or if you have made changes to **javacc/avro/messages.xml** source files.